sherrymaooo/INDE577-TIANYIMAO/README.md

-# INDE577-Rice-University
+# INDE577-Rice-University-Fall-2021

-This repository is special for Course INDE577 of Rice University in Fall 2021.
-Each sub-repository contains the algorithm and application for a week, and its sub-repositories contain data sets, README files, and Jupyter notebooks illustrating implementations the algorithms covered.

-UPDATE:

-Sep 9th: create this repository and week 2: KNN
+This repository is special for code assignments for course INDE577, Data Science and Machine Learning, of Rice University in Fall 2021.
+The course instructor is Dr. Randy R. Davila, an Associate Professor of UNIVERSITY OF HOUSTON-DOWNTOWN

+Each sub-repository contains a .ipynb file which illustrates and impliments algorithms/applications/visualizations/learning materias learned in that week, a README file, dataset files (if applicable) and sub-repositories that contain .py files with functions used in applying the algorithm (if applicable).